mpoly702/fashioniista/README.md

-Eco-Friendly Fashion Guide
+FASHIONISTA

 Description:
-Eco-Friendly Fashion Guide is a collaborative web project aimed at providing users with valuable information and resources on sustainable fashion.
+fashionista is a collaborative web project aimed at providing users with valuable information and resources on sustainable fashion.
 This site features tips on eco-friendly fashion practices, lists of sustainable brands, information on the environmental impact of different materials, DIY upcycling tutorials, and styling advice for a sustainable wardrobe.
 The project leverages HTML, CSS, JavaScript, and Python/Flask for both the frontend and backend, creating a dynamic and informative platform for users.

 Features: